Levis44/algorithms/Algorithms/Exercises/medium/Missing Numbers.md

 [[Set]]
 - Convert the Input List to a Set

-The conversion from a list to a set takes O(n) time, where nnn is the length of the input list.
+The conversion from a list to a set takes O(n) time, where n is the length of the input list.

 - Generate the Complete Range of Numbers
 - Check for Missing Numbers